houssemAmiri/todo-list-app/README.md

 # ToDo App React js

 This project was developed by Houssem Amiri\
-Technologies used: React, Typescript, redux , react-router-dom, react-hook-form
+Technologies used: React, Typescript, redux , react-router-dom, react-hook-form, docker

 ## To run the project